-I still have vivid memories of when I was nine, perhaps ten, being with my father as he travelled to some of the fantastic landscapes of northeast Victoria in Australia.
+I still have vivid memories of when I was nine, perhaps 10, being with my father as he travelled to some of the fantastic landscapes of northeast Victoria in Australia.
 Travelling, learning about the landscapes and listening to discussions with people about their work, landscapes, communities and hopes for the future made a big impression.
-I didn’t realise the significance of this until later in my life.
+I didn’t realise the significance of this until later in my life, when my university studies took me to studies of rural communities and their landscapes.

 This combined with being a walker, cyclist, canoeist and camper for a long time – long enough to remember the pain of walking with external frame rucksacks.
 When I first discovered hiking (bushwalking, tramping, trekking) I embraced the maps and the ideas of getting from Point A to Point B. I’d walk, camp, walk again to the next point and repeat.
 I was walking through amazing landscapes and layering sights, sounds and smells of the mountains, forests, national parks and world heritage areas I’d visit.

-I was drawn to edges—of maps, of villages, of what’s easily understood.
-I found myself lingering in places where paths were worn by generations, where conversations unfolded slowly, and where knowledge was held not only in texts but in gestures, rituals, and stories.
-I wasn’t chasing landscapes.
-I was trying to understand how people lived with them.
+I began to be drawn to edges – of what parts of the landscape lie beyond maps, of what’s beyond the mountains in the distance, of how villages are structured, of what’s easily understood.
+I found myself lingering in places where paths were worn by generations, where conversations unfolded slowly and where knowledge was held not only in texts but in gestures, rituals and stories.
+I was no longer focused on going from A to B – I wasn’t chasing landscapes.
+I was trying to understand how people lived with them and the layers of stories to be found in them.

 “By being in a landscape, we have conversations with these spaces that are shaped by human activity and also with the people who have been shaped by these landscapes